dev266/dev_portfolio/README.md

 # dev_portfolio
-Personal portfolio website showcasing my projects, skills, and experience.
-Built with HTML, TailwindCSS, and JavaScript with a responsive and modern design.
+A personal portfolio website to showcase my projects, skills, and experience.
+Built with HTML, TailwindCSS, and JavaScript, featuring a modern, responsive design.
+Includes sections for About, Skills, Projects, and Contact, making it easy to explore my work and expertise.
+Perfect for demonstrating my web development abilities  and professional growth.